content-left-bg.png

 Business continuity strategies include transitioning to, and enacting contextually appropriate continuity of learning arrangements to continue service delivery in alternate delivery models.

-The temporary closure and reopening of state schools may be appropriate in disaster and emergency events, in line with the Temporary closure and reopening of state schools in disaster and emergency situations directive.
+The temporary closure and reopening of state schools may be appropriate in disaster and emergency events, in line with the Temporary closure and reopening of state schools procedure.

 In disaster events, the department requires that offers of assistance are managed in line with the Managing offers of assistance in disaster events procedure.